 No. Bioplastics are a large family of materials that can be either bio-based, biodegradable or both.
-Bio-based, non-biodegradable (durable) materials have a share of 44.5 percent.
-The largest share (over 55.5 percent) of bioplastics currently on the market are biodegradable materials.
-Biodegradability is an inherent property of certain polymers that can be preferable for specific applications (e.g. biowaste bags).
+Bio-based, non-biodegradable (durable) materials have a share of over 40 percent.
+The largest share (almost 60 percent) of bioplastics currently on the market are biodegradable materials.
+Biodegradability is an inherent property of certain polymers that can be preferable for specific applications (e.g., biowaste bags).

 Biodegradable/compostable products should feature a clear recommendation regarding the suitable end-of-life option and correct disposal for this product.
-European Bioplastics recommends to acquire a certificate and according label for biodegradable plastic products meant for industrial composting according to EN 13432.
+European Bioplastics recommends acquiring a certificate and according label for biodegradable plastic products meant for industrial composting according to EN 13432.